OutSystems/cloud-connector/README.md

         disconnection.
 Defaults to 5 minutes.

-        --proxy, An optional HTTP CONNECT or SOCKS5 proxy which will be used to reach the server.
+        --proxy, An optional HTTP CONNECT or SOCKS5 proxy which will be used to reach <server> (the Private Gateway).
+This proxy applies only to that connection.
+The connection to each <remote-host> is always dialed directly and never passes through --proxy.
         Authentication can be specified inside the URL.
         For example, http://admin:password@my-server.com:8081
                 or: socks://admin:password@my-server.com:1080